Matty-El/urban-attiva/README.md

 ### Strategy

-The key goals for developing the website are:
+The key business goals for developing the website are:

--   To provide users with an attractive and intuitive interactive website that enables them to search for and find new cycling routes and find tips relating to cycling and cycling safety.
--   To allow users to securely register with VeloRoute and set up a username and password.
--   To allow returning users to log in to VeloRoute.
--   To enable users to add their favourite cycling routes.
--   To allow users to edit or delete their cycling routes.
--   To allow admin users to edit cycling routes, cycling tips and categories.
+-   To sell both own brand and established brand sports products to generate revenue for the company.
+-   To promote the Urban Attiva brand through the blog and utilisation of an Urban Attiva style template.

 ### Scope